 1. Roma | Alfonso Cuaron

+Without a doubt, the best Netflix Original films of 2018, and one of the most appreciated film in general, right so.
 Roma, nominated in 10 categories at 91st Academy Awards, is a staggering achievement in narrating the most intimate and personal work.
 It is structured to make the audience feel like reading the most vivid and eloquently written chapters from a personal diary of an exuberant child.
 Brought up by a devoted woman (first-time actress Yalitza Aparicio) who is nanny and housekeeper, the film a Cuaron’s love letter to all the nannies out there, who bring up the kids as their own.

-Roma is a heartfelt story of two women belonging to different social and financial strata and struggling to keep it together midst of personal tragedy, emotional turmoil and political uprising.
+Roma is a heartfelt story of two women belonging to different social and financial strata and struggling to keep it together in the midst of personal tragedy, emotional turmoil and political uprising.
 Shot in 65 mm and glorious black and white, Cuarón let the camera glide inside the house as if it’s a character, keenly observing the family dynamics and piecing together their quotidian lives.
-It’s lyrical and heart-breaking.
+It’s lyrical and heartbreaking.